EQUiSat: Power

 The power system included solar panels for power generation in space and two battery systems for power storage.

 The solar panels were produced from scrap gallium arsenide cells using a well documented production process.
 As a result, they costed 35 times less than comparably powerful off-the-shelf panels.
 The panels made up 5 sides of the CubeSat, and were made up of varying configuration of Triangular Advanced Solar Cells and TrisolX cells.
 As a result of the former manufacturer going out of business during development, only the top and bottom panels on EQUiSat contain these cells.
 The other three panels used the TrisolX cells.
 24 cells in a 4S6P configuration, and three side panels contained 20 cells in a 4S5P configuration.
 The top and bottom panels were designed to output 8.76V at 140–170 mA for an average output power of just over 1.3 W in full sunlight.
-The other panels outputed a similar voltage for roughly .5-.7W power.
+The other panels output a similar voltage for roughly .5-.7W power.

 EQUiSat contained two sets of batteries: one to power the flash system and another to power the radio system and microcontrollers.
 The batteries that powered the flash were A123 System 18650 LiFePO4 cells in a 2S2P configuration.
 The batteries that powered the radio and microcontroller were two LIR2450 lithium-ion rechargeable coin cell batteries in parallel.
 EQUiSat alternated between battery systems, with priority going to the LIR2450 batteries first.